theycallmeAyaz/Silkify_webapp/replit.md

-# ArtStyler Image Transformation Application
+# Silkify Image Transformation Application

 ## Overview

-ArtStyler is a web application for transforming images into different art styles using AI.
+Silkify is a web application for transforming images into different art styles using AI.
 Users can upload images and convert them into various styles like Lego, Anime, Ghibli, Futuristic, or Vintage using OpenAI's image generation capabilities.
 The application features a React frontend with a modern UI using shadcn/ui components and an Express backend that handles image processing through OpenAI's API.

 ## User Preferences